Bering Strait crossing: Geologic faults

-Several major geologic faults run through the Bering Strait region, though some are offshore and their exact offshore extent is still debated.
+Several major geologic faults run through the Bering Strait region, although some are offshore, and their exact offshore extent is still debated.
 Key faults include the Kaltag and Bendeleben faults on land, and the Bering Fracture Zone offshore, which is the site of significant seismic activity and tectonic plate boundaries.

 Distance

 The straight distance between Russia and Alaska is 82.5 km.
-If building bridges and using the Diomede Islands, the straight distance over water for the three parts would be 36.0 km, 3.8 km and 36.8 km, in total 76.6 km.
+If the two parts are connected by building a bridge, or, even more likely, a series of bridges, while using the Diomede Islands as intermediate points, the length of the three separate bridges, spanning across water from one island to another, would be at least 36.0, 3.8, and 36.8 km, or 76.6 km in total.

 Depth of water

 The depth of the water is a minor problem, as the strait is no deeper than 55 m, comparable to the English Channel.
 The tides and currents in the area are not severe.

 Weather-related challenges

 Restrictions on construction work

 The route is just south of the Arctic Circle, and the location has long, dark winters and extreme weather, including average winter lows of -20 C and temperatures approaching -50 C in cold snaps.
-This would mean that construction work would likely be restricted to five months of the year, around May to September, and centered during summer.
+This would mean that construction work would likely be restricted to five months of the year, around May to September, and centered during the summer.